4 minute read

 Whether they're tapping to pay with a physical card, using a digital wallet on their smartphone or wearable, or paying with a QR code—the way consumers are paying in-person continues to move in one direction: contactless.
 Are you moving with them?

-In the wake of COVID-19, the adoption of contactless payment methods has accelerated globally as consumers prefer low- or no-touch interactions.
+In the wake of COVID-19, the adoption of contactless payment solutions have accelerated globally as consumers prefer low- or no-touch interactions.
 Digital wallets are becoming the mainstay of in-store payment choices, with contactless cards, kiosk payments, and QR codes increasing in popularity for a safer commerce experience.

 In fact, 63% of consumers indicated they would switch to a business offering contactless payment options, according to Visa's Back to Business Study.
 While the main drivers behind 2020's rapid shift were health and safety concerns, contactless payments were already growing in popularity for three simple reasons: speed, convenience, and security.